JetBrains/intellij-sdk-docs/reference_guide/api_changes/api_changes_list_2019.md

 `com.intellij.sql.psi.SqlTokens.SQL_IDENT` field type changed from `com.intellij.sql.psi.impl.SqlTokenType` to `com.intellij.sql.psi.SqlTokenType`
 : In most of the cases, it's enough to recompile the code.
 It may also be needed to check that the code doesn't rely on the field's type.

+## Changes in Kotlin Plugin API

+`org.jetbrains.kotlin.KtNodeTypes.BOOLEAN_CONSTANT` field type changed from `org.jetbrains.kotlin.KtNodeType` to `com.intellij.psi.tree.IElementType`
+: Field type has been generalised.
+In most of the cases, it's enough to recompile the code of the plugin.

+`org.jetbrains.kotlin.KtNodeTypes.CHARACTER_CONSTANT` field type changed from `org.jetbrains.kotlin.KtNodeType` to `com.intellij.psi.tree.IElementType`
+: Field type has been generalised.
+In most of the cases, it's enough to recompile the code of the plugin.

+`org.jetbrains.kotlin.KtNodeTypes.FLOAT_CONSTANT` field type changed from `org.jetbrains.kotlin.KtNodeType` to `com.intellij.psi.tree.IElementType`
+: Field type has been generalised.
+In most of the cases, it's enough to recompile the code of the plugin.

+`org.jetbrains.kotlin.KtNodeTypes.INTEGER_CONSTANT` field type changed from `org.jetbrains.kotlin.KtNodeType` to `com.intellij.psi.tree.IElementType`
+: Field type has been generalised.
+In most of the cases, it's enough to recompile the code of the plugin.

+`org.jetbrains.kotlin.KtNodeTypes.STRING_TEMPLATE` field type changed from `org.jetbrains.kotlin.KtNodeType` to `com.intellij.psi.tree.IElementType`
+: Field type has been generalised.
+In most of the cases, it's enough to recompile the code of the plugin.